 Re-imagining The Holidays: 2017 Holiday Giving Project

-As the winter 2017 holidays approach, we invite you and your family to join us in rethinking the meaning of gift-giving by participating in our biennial Holiday Giving program.
-By redirecting half of our holiday spending to a local nonprofit that advances racial equity, we can each strengthen our community ties and rekindle the season’s true spirit.
+We invite you and your family to join us in rethinking the meaning of gift-giving by making a gift to Marnita’s Table, this year’s recipient of our Holiday Giving project.
+By redirecting a portion of our holiday spending to a local nonprofit that advances racial equity, we can each strengthen our community ties and rekindle the season’s true spirit.

 With a focus on racial justice and community building, we’ve chosen Marnita’s Table as the recipient of the 2017 Holiday Giving project.
 Marnita’s Table is a local organization that is dedicated to bridging gaps across difference.
 Working with neighborhood groups, government agencies, schools, and faith communities, Marnita’s Table empowers people of all ages and backgrounds to make genuine changes toward equity, inclusion, and understanding.

 Your donations are welcome at any time from now through the end of the holiday season.
 On December 17, our worship will include the gathering of our gifts and a celebration of our generosity.
 Donations may be made through the church website or by check, payable to First Universalist Church.
 Please write “Holiday Giving” on the memo line.
 We’ll have a cash jar in the social hall after services too.

 Marnita’s Table was co-founded in the living room of Carl Goldstein and Marnita Schroedl in 2005.
 The non-profit originally launched to ignite enduring cross-cultural connections through intentional social interaction.
 The first 14,000 of the over 40,000 guests who’ve attended a “Table” actually came to Carl and Marnita’s little Dutch colonial located at the north end of Lake of the Isles.
 Guests were served a feast that satisfied everyone from vegan to carnivore, with the food lovingly prepared by Marnita.